chef/chef-web-docs/content/unified_mode.md

 ### Simple Example

-A simple motivating example is to have a resource which downloads a JSON message using the `remote_file` resource, parses the JSON and then renders a value into a `file` or `template` resource.
+A simple motivating example is to have a resource that downloads a JSON message using the remote_file resource, parse the JSON, and then render a value into a file or template resource.

-Without `unified_mode` correctly writing this simple resource is complicated:
+Without Unified Mode, correctly writing this simple resource is complicated:

 ```ruby
 provides :downloader